Testing Dark Energy with Black Hole Ringdown: Mass priors and dark energy constraints

 where $f_{\rm NR}$ is a dimensionless function inferred from numerical-relativity (NR) simulations (that depends on the mass ratio $q$ of the binary system as well as component spin vectors). $E_{\rm rad}$ is the total mass-energy radiated in gravitational waves, $E_{\rm rad} = M_t - M$.
 Key to the inspiral--ringdown mapping is an accurate modelling of the merger, encoded in $f_{\rm NR}$ (or, equivalently, in $E_{\rm rad}$).

 The key factors setting the accuracy with which the remnant mass $M$ can be determined in this way are therefore 1) the measurement precision for ${\cal M}_c$ and $\eta$, and 2) the accuracy with which $f_{\rm NR}$ can be computed.
-The precision of ${\cal M}_c$ and $\eta$ measurements depends on survey characteristics, as discussed below.
-The $f_{\rm NR}$ mapping, on the other hand, can be obtained from the \textsc{surfinBH}/\textsc{NRSur} family of surrogate remnant models~\cite{Varma:2018aht,vijay_varma_2018_1435832,Varma:2019csw,Boschini:2023ryi,MaganaZertuche:2024ajz} resulting in an estimate of $M$ (for a given ${\cal M}_c$ and $\eta$) accurate at the $\sim 10^{-4}$ level \cite{MaganaZertuche:2024ajz}.
-This current systematic modelling floor is remarkably well-matched to the benchmark ringdown uncertainty $\sigma_{M^2/\beta}/(M^2/\beta) \approx 6.7 \times 10^{-4}$ at $\rho \sim 10^3$ (as relevant for LISA).
-Consequently, when quoting expected accuracies for next-generation surveys our order-of-magnitude estimates are already broadly realisable without strictly demanding future improvements in modelling accuracy.
+The precision of ${\cal M}_c$ and $\eta$ measurements depends on survey characteristics, as discussed in detail below.
+The $f_{\rm NR}$ mapping, on the other hand, can e.g. be obtained from the \textsc{surfinBH}/\textsc{NRSur} family of surrogate remnant models~\cite{Varma:2018aht,vijay_varma_2018_1435832,Varma:2019csw,Boschini:2023ryi,MaganaZertuche:2024ajz} resulting in an estimate of $M$ (for a given ${\cal M}_c$ and $\eta$) accurate at the $\sim 10^{-4}$ level \cite{MaganaZertuche:2024ajz}.
+This current systematic modelling floor is already below the benchmark (SNR-induced) ringdown uncertainty $\sigma_{M^2/\beta}/(M^2/\beta) \approx 6.7 \times 10^{-4}$ at $\rho \sim 10^3$ relevant for LISA, so the expected accuracies for next-generation surveys quoted in Table~\ref{tab-SNRringdown} would already be realisable with such modelling accuracies.
+Note, however, that these surrogate models are built in the context of standard GR waveforms and adapting this to beyond-GR solutions as considered here (e.g. building on the work of \cite{deRham:2012fw,Dar:2018dra,Brax:2020ujo,Figueras:2021abd}) would of course be a very significant task -- in the same vein, we are here (optimistically) assuming that mass uncertainties will eventually be obtainable with similar precision as the GR values quoted here.